elinesterov/awesome-spiffe-spire/README.md

     - This crate provides a number of useful APIs to help Rust programs use Spire workload API.

 - [rust-spiffe](https://github.com/maxlambrecht/rust-spiffe)
-    - An utility library to interact with the SPIFFE Workload API to fetch X.509 and JWT SVIDs and Bundles.
+    - A utility library to interact with the SPIFFE Workload API to fetch X.509 and JWT SVIDs and Bundles.
 It also provides types that comply with the SPIFFE standards.

 **[⬆ back to top](#content)**